SalomePlatform/sat/doc/src/configuration.rst

 Configuration
 *************

-*salomeTools* uses files to store its configuration parameters.
+*salomeTools* uses files with **.pyconf** extension to store its configuration parameters.
+These pyconf configuration files are provided by the salomeTool projects that are set by sat init command.

-There are several configuration files which are loaded by salomeTools in a specific order.
+When executing a command, sat will load several configuration files in a specific order.
 When all the files are loaded a *config* object is created.
 Then, this object is passed to all command scripts.